Table of Contents

 - Two-stage induced draft motor

 - And a variable speed motor.
 Some manufacturers utilize a PSC multi-speed motor.
-Others use a true ECM variable speed motor.
+Others use a true ECM variable-speed blower motor.
 The PSC motor is less efficient at lower speeds than the true ECM variable speed motor.

 - Dual-stage controls to control the dual-stage gas valve, induced draft motor, and the variable speed motor.
-This includes a dual-stage thermostat for the furnace dual-stage operation.
+This includes a dual-stage thermostat for the furnace’s dual-stage operation.
 Additionally, a control board to slow the induced draft motor and the variable speed motor.
-These components slow when the heating appliance is at low-fire.
+These components slow when the heating appliance is at low fire.

 High Performance HVAC will keep you updated on the implementation of the new tests.
 The new tests when the DOE adopts these new test standards Two-Stage Gas Furnaces.